Siegfried Lemke: Biography

+Squadron leader

+On 1 January 1944, Lemke was officially appointed Staffelkapitän (squadron leader) of 1.
+Staffel of JG 2.
+He succeeded Leutnant Hugo Dahmer who had been injured on 11 September 1943.
+Since then, Lemke had inoffically led the Staffel as Staffelführer.

-In late January 1944, I. Gruppe under the command of Hauptmann Erich Hohagen was moved to Aix-en-Provence Aerodrome in southern France.
+In late January 1944 following the Allied amphibious landing in Italy known as Operation Shingle, I. Gruppe under the command of Hauptmann Erich Hohagen was moved to Aix-en-Provence Aerodrome in southern France.
 There the unit fought against the 15th Air Force of the United States Army Air Forces (USAAF).
-On 9 February 1944 Lemke shot down four Spitfires southeast of Cannes - one of which was flown by American pilot Bob Hoover - to move his tally to 19 victories.
+On 9 February, Lemke engaged Spitfires from the 52nd Fighter Wing which were attacking shipping off the coast of France.
+During this encounter, Lemke claimed four Spitfires shot down.
+One of the pilots shot down was the American pilot Bob Hoover who was taken prisoner of war.
+In this engagement, Lemke also shot down Flight Officer James H. Montgomery and Lieutenant John L. Bishop, both pilots killed in action.
+Lemke's fourth claim did not lead to a loss by the Americans.
 His squadron were again transferred to Italy to counter the Allied landings at Anzio.
 In March, 1944 Lemke added sixteen further victories to his tally.
 The USAAF sent 200 Boeing B-17 Flying Fortress and 80 Consolidated B-24 Liberator bombers to the Rome marshalling yards on 3 March.
 The bombers were escorted by Republic P-47 Thunderbolt fighters of which two were shot down by Lemke.

+In April, Lemke was awarded the German Cross in Gold (Deutsches Kreuz in Gold) after claiming 37 aerial victories.
+That month, he was also promoted to Leutnant (second lieutenant).
 By the early summer of 1944, Lemke's squadron was again moved, this time to Creil, an airfield north of Paris.
 From here Lemke flew combat missions over the developing campaign in Normandy following D-Day.
-On 14 June 1944, Lemke was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for his then tally of 47 victories.
+On 14 June 1944, Lemke was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for his then tally of 44 aerial victories.